Bread-crumbing - Why Mixed Signals Keep You Hooked

 Why Mixed Signals Feel So Much Bigger Than They Seem

 Inconsistency is destabilising for any human being, but for people with attachment wounds, it lands on an already-sensitive internal landscape.
-If you grew up with caregivers who were emotionally inconsistent, distracted, or unpredictable, your body learned that love arrives in bursts.
+If you grew up with caregivers who were emotionally inconsistent, distracted, or unpredictable in their affection, your body learned that love arrives in bursts.
 That attention is fleeting.
 That you have to work hard to stay connected.
-That longing is part of the relationship.
+That longing is simply part of what relationships feel like.

 If you’re noticing that this dynamic feels strangely magnetic, you may want to read Mother Wounds: How Emotional Neglect Shapes Women.
 It sheds light on why certain relationships feel impossible to let go of, even when you’re exhausted by the push-and-pull.